openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 The `anewarray` instruction is similarly extended to apply to a `Q` descriptor;
 this determines whether the resulting array is flattened (`Q`) or not (`L`).
+Note that the `anewarray` instruction returns a plain (`L`) reference to an array regardless of its component type.

+The `aaload` instruction, as always, takes an array of a particular reference element type, and returns an element of that type.
+If the array element type is a `Q` type, the value pushed on the stack by `aaload` is tracked by the verifier as a `Q` type.
+The `aastore` instruction, as always, relies fully on the dynamic array store check; the verifier is indifferent to the precise component type of the array input to `aastore`.

 The `ldc` instruction, applied to a `CONSTANT_Class` item which contains a `Q` descriptor, will return the secondary (`val`) mirror for the class.
 The normal syntax (of a plain class name in a `CONSTANT_Class` item) will return the primary (`ref`) mirror; again, it is as if the normal syntax works like an `L` descriptor.

+Most uses of `CONSTANT_Class` continue to require plain class names, not array descriptors or `Q` descriptors.
+A `CONSTANT_Class` item that specifies `Q` descriptor is valid only for the following uses:

+ - as a loadable constant: an operand of `ldc` or a bootstrap method
+ - as an operand of `checkcast` or `anewarray`
+ - in a stack map table for the verifier (to distinguish `L` and `Q` types)

+In particular, `CONSTANT_Fieldref`, `CONSTANT_Methodref`, and
+`CONSTANT_InterfaceMethodref` items and `instanceof` instructions must not refer to `CONSTANT_Class` items with `Q` descriptors.

 ## Verifier rules